-Daniel Reed was named Vice President for Research and Economic Development at the University of Iowa in September, 2012.
+Daniel Reed, PhD, was named Vice President for Research and Economic Development at the University of Iowa in September, 2012.
 He was Corporate Vice President at Microsoft from 2009 – 2012, responsible for global technology policy and extreme computing, and Director of Scalable and Multicore Computing at Microsoft from 2007 until 2009.
 He founded the Renaissance Computing Institute in 2004 and served as its director until December 2007.
 He was also Chancellor’s Eminent Professor and served as senior adviser for strategy and innovation to Chancellor James Moeser, UNC-Chapel Hill.
 He served as CIO and Vice Chancellor for Information Technology Services at UNC-Chapel Hill from June 2004 through April 2007.
 Prior to that, he was Director of the National Center for Supercomputing Applications (NCSA), Gutgsell Professor and Head of the Department of Computer Science at the University of Illinois at Urbana-Champaign.